zeff2421/Assignment_01-COS/README.md

 This simulation project was developed with educational assistance from several sources:

-- **OpenAI’s ChatGPT:** ChatGPT also helped me generate a large dataset to stress-test my implementation.
+- **OpenAI’s ChatGPT:** ChatGPT helped me generate a large dataset to stress-test my implementation.

 - **YouTube Learning Resources:**
   - *CodeBeauty* and *The Cherno* provided clear and practical explanations on using `std::map` in C++, which I applied to manage route-specific queues in my program.